mansanitizer/foodbuddy-frontend/README.md

 ## API Integration

 The frontend communicates with the FoodBuddy backend API.

-Make sure the backend is running on the configured API base URL.
+- **Production**: Uses the hosted backend at `https://foodbuddy-backend.vercel.app`
+- **Development**: Use a `.env` file to configure local backend URL (see Environment Variables section)

 ## Deployment